isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

                "prefix-len": 56,
                "delegated-len": 64,

-               # This is a pool specific context.
+               # This is a pool-specific context.
                "user-context": {
                    "threshold-percent": 85,
                    "v4-network": "192.168.0.0/16",